2018 NHL Global Series

 The New York Rangers and Toronto Maple Leafs were chosen by the NHL to bring the sport to England for the second time, playing a two-game preseason series sponsored by French's Mustard.

-Occurring near the start of training camp for both clubs, the games featured mostly proven NHLers and sure-fire prospects.
+Occurring near the start of training camp for both teams, the games featured mostly proven NHL players and sure-fire prospects.
 Other players were left home to get in a full training camp.

-The Rangers, who went on to win the Stanley Cup in the spring of 1994, got their season off to a good start by winning both games, which were played at Wembley Arena in London.
-The Rangers won the first game, 5-3, and took the second contest, 3-1.
+The Rangers, who went on to win the Stanley Cup in 1994, got their season off to a good start by winning both games, 5-3 and 3-1.
+Both games were played at Wembley Arena in London.

 Chicago Blackhawks, Montreal Canadiens